dafer45/TBTK/README.md

 ### Third party license
 #### json/TBTK/json.hpp (for serialization)
-A thrid-party library hosted at https://github.com/nlohmann/json and is licensed under the MIT license.
+A third-party library hosted at https://github.com/nlohmann/json and is licensed under the MIT license.
+Similarly the Boost header file gnuplot-iostream.h in External/TBTK/External/Boost/ is licensed under the Boost license.

 # Cite